-If you’re looking for a small dog with a big personality, the Japanese Chin is the breed for you.
+If you’re looking for a small dog with a big personality, the Japanese Chin temperament is the one for you.

 You’ll never know what’s in store when it comes to a Japanese Chin.

-The Japanese Chin dog has a wayward temperament and tends to pursue their interests.
+The Japanese Spaniel has a wayward temperament and tends to pursue their interests.

 With a healthy dose of self-confidence, the Japanese Chin behaves as though it is aware of its royal origins.

-Japanese Chin dogs will choose who they will and won’t like.
+Japanese Pug dogs will choose who they will and won’t like.